Michel Ancel: Career

 In 2010, Ubisoft announced Rayman Origins, first unveiled as an episodic video game designed by Michel Ancel and developed by a small team of five people, but it was announced that the project had been expanded into a full game.
 The game was the first Ubisoft title to use the then newly-created UbiArt Framework.
 Developed by Ubisoft Montpellier and Ancel, UbiArt is a 2.5D game engine that allows artists and animators to easily create visual content and use it in an interactive environment.
 The engine is optimized for high-definition resolutions and is capable of running games at 60 frames per second in 1920x1080 resolution.
 UbiArt tools were expected to be released for third-party use as open-source software in 2011, but this failed to materialise due to concerns of the perceived complexities to properly develop in it raised from personnel within the company.

 In 2014, Ancel announced he had formed an independent games studio called Wild Sheep.
 He would continue to contribute to the development of projects at Ubisoft, including "an extremely ambitious new title that is very close to his and the team's heart."
 Wild Sheep's first project was a survival game titled Wild.
 Sony Interactive Entertainment purchased the game's rights, making it a PlayStation 4 and eventually PlayStation 5 exclusive.

 In September 2020, Ancel announced he was leaving the video game industry to spend time on a wildlife sanctuary.
 He stated that his two current projects, Beyond Good & Evil 2 and Wild, were in capable hands with his departure.
 Despite this, Ancel would later show dissatisfaction at Wild, as Ubisoft Paris took over development, radically reworked the game and abandoned it due to internal conflicts, rendering it effectively cancelled by Sony.
 One week after his departure, Libération published an article investigating allegations of Ancel's toxic leadership at Ubisoft.
 Ancel confirmed he was aware that he was being investigated but denied the accusations against him and called Libérations report about him "fake news".

 In October 2024, Ubisoft announced in response to rumors that Ubisoft Montpellier and Ubisoft Milan had been working on a new Rayman project, with Ancel returning to the company to consult on its development.

 Recognition

 On 13 March 2006, he, along with Shigeru Miyamoto and Frédérick Raynal, were knighted by the French Minister of Culture and Communication, Renaud Donnedieu de Vabres, a knight of arts and literature.
 It was the first time that video game developers were honored with this distinction.
-Ancel is recognized as one of the best game designers in IGN's Top 100 Game Creators, ranking 24th out of 100.
+Ancel is recognized as one of the best game designers in IGNs Top 100 Game Creators, ranking 24th out of 100.